(Photo: courtesy of Aila Keto, Springbrook, Queensland)

 The adult moths of this species have undivided wings.
 The forewings are off-white, each with dark brown markings, including an area at the base, along the costa, and along the margin, as well as a brown-edged orange mark two-thirds the way along the wing.
 The hindwings are off-white, each with two irregular dark brown bands.
-The wingspan is about 2 cms.

 The species occurs in